 These large, modern, eco-friendly halls opened in 2011, and brought a substantial increase to the overall floor space available for major events.

-Our latest asset came in 2014 when we opened an on-site 107-bedroom Premier Inn which along with the existing Holiday Inn brought the number of bedrooms with direct access to the convention centre to 320.
+Our latest asset came in 2014 when we opened an on-site 107-bedroom Premier Inn which along with the existing Holiday Inn (now Crowne Plaza) brought the number of bedrooms with direct access to the Convention Centre to 320.

 Today, as one of the country’s leading multi-use venues we help a portfolio of professional associations, business corporations, not-for-profit organisations and event agents deliver exciting trade and consumer exhibitions, inspiring conferences, sumptuous banquets and spectacular entertainment.
 In 2016 these events attracted 300,000 visitors to Harrogate, contributing an estimated £60m to the local economy.